 The first risk of a single blanket minimum wage for all sectors is its effectiveness in helping low wage workers.

 It is difficult to find the right minimum wage that applies to ALL sectors.

 If the minimum wage is set too low, its benefit to workers will be limited and therefore, its purpose of helping low wage workers is defeated.

 On the other hand, if it is set too high, then businesses, especially SMEs, cannot afford to pay.
-They will either have to pass the cost on to consumers or cut back on employment of workers with lower education or skills, or even go out of business.
+They will either have to pass the cost on to consumers or cut back on the employment of workers with lower education or skills, or even go out of business.

 The risk of a political auction that will price out low skilled workers

 Let’s say today, we could all agree to $1300 minimum wage.
 But what happens next?

 In a political contest, Dr Koh said, another party can come along and say $1300 is the ‘moral’ imperative but $1500 reflects a higher moral imperative.
 Yet another can come along and say $1700 represents the ‘divine’ moral imperative.

 Minimum wage setting becomes a political auction.
 When this happens, who loses?